-Hey y'all!
+Hey y’all!
 I hope May has been treating you well so far.
-We have had a lot of rain recently, but the sun has finally decided to come out on one of my days off, so I'm feeling good!
+We have had a lot of rain recently, but the sun has finally decided to come out on one of my days off, so I’m feeling good!
 I just checked my calendar and I have only 28 days until we leave for our big anniversary trip.
 The excitement is getting real and since I have travel and adventure on my mind, I also have organizing and packing lists on my mind.
-That leads me to today's post.
-I'm going to be giving you five of my tips on packing light.
+That leads me to today’s post.
+I’m going to be giving you five of my tips for packing light.

 We are definitely guilty of overpacking.
 Me, especially.
 I admit it.
 I don’t like to leave home without everything I could even possibly need.
 However, after a few out of country trips, we have decided it’s time to cut waaaay back.
 This time around we are doing a carryon and personal item, ONLY.
 It’s scary, y’all.
 It’s real scary, but I think I can do it.
 I have been brainstorming how I am going to make it work and in doing so, I came up with these five tips.

 1. Travel-sized EVERYTHING